 To verify our results we estimate the mean square curvature directly from the transformed lattice.
 To do so, note that any given hexagonal cell in the image plane can be decomposed into three arcs which cross the the centre of the cell at f(p), as shown in Fig. (\ref{hexa_curve}).
 Each of these three arcs can be further decomposed into three points which can be used to fit the equation of a circle, from which the curvature of the arc can be readily computed.
 Let us denote the three directly computed curvatures as $\chi_1, \chi_2$ and $\chi_3$.
 We can define the mean square curvature as,

 Thus, for the two conformal lattices shown in fig 4, we can estimate the mean square curvature for a given vertex using Eq. ($\!\!$~\ref{eq:numerical_msc}).
-The results are shown by the black dots in Fig. (\ref{comp1}) and Fig. (\ref{comp2}), along side are the theoretical results Eq. ($\!\!$~\ref{eq:mean_square_analytical_1}) and Eq. ($\!\!$~\ref{eq:mean_square_analytical_2}).
+The results are shown by the circles in Fig. (\ref{comp1}) along with the theoretical results Eq. ($\!\!$~\ref{eq:mean_square_analytical_1}) and Eq. ($\!\!$~\ref{eq:mean_square_analytical_2}).

 Except in the case of complex inversion there will be a difference between the analytical value of the curvature and the estimated curvature.
 This is due to the fact that the curves to which we have fitted the circles are not themselves circular arcs.
 We quantify this discrepancy in section VI of this paper.